trevyn/turbocharger/README.md

 ## Error Handling

 `#[backend]` functions that need to return an error can return a `Result<T, E: Display>` where `T` is a `wasm-bindgen`-compatible type and `E` is a type that implements `Display`, including any type implementing `std::error::Error`, including `Box<dyn std::error::Error>>` and `anyhow::Error`.
 Errors crossing the network boundary are converted to a `String` representation on the server via their `to_string()` method and delivered as a Promise rejection on the JS side.

-## Server

-Currently, the server side is batteries-included with `warp`, but this could be decoupled in the future.
-If this decoupling would be useful to you, please open a GitHub issue describing a use case.

 ## WASM-only functions